Ask.fm: History

 By 2013, ASKfm reached 65 million registered users and continued its growth by approx. 300,000 new users per-day.

 By February 2015, the number of registered users had grown to 80 million.
-Over 30 million questions and answers are created every day.
+Over 30 million questions and answers were created every day.

-In 2016 IAC sold it to Noosphere, a California-based asset management firm which also owns several online gambling services, and a cybersecurity provider.

-The same year, ASKfm did a major rebranding, changed the logo, and made several interface improvements.
-Also, now users can change the color of the interface and add a background picture.
+In 2016, ASKfm did a major rebranding, changed the logo, and made several interface improvements.
+Also, from then on users could change the color of the interface and add a background picture.

 In 2017, ASKfm reached 215 million registered users and remained the largest Q&A network in the world.

 In 2017, it introduced three new features – Photo Polls, Shoutouts, and Discover.
 Photo polls allow voting for one of two photos in the post.
-A shoutout is a question asked to random ASKfm users in one location.
-Discover is a separate feed for the most interesting answers in the country (closed in 2021).
+A shoutout was a question asked to random ASKfm users in one location.
+Discover was a separate feed for the most interesting answers in the country (closed in 2021).

 In 2018, ASKfm created its in-app currency – coins and a separate Versus feed for photo polls.
 Also in 2019, users got the opportunity to buy coins within the application.

-In 2019, the team released Leaderboards, the feature showing the most active users on the platform and Tipping, that allows rewarding users' answers with coins.
+In 2019, the team released Leaderboards, the feature showing the most active users on the platform and Tipping, that allowed rewarding users' answers with coins.

-In May 2019, it became known about the launch of the goods market, a store where users can purchase discounts and coupons for ASKfm coins.
+In May 2019, it became known about the launch of the goods market, a store where users could purchase discounts and coupons for ASKfm coins.
 Also, it became known that the number of registered users on the platform reached 300 million.

 In 2019, the app launched a VIP program to reward the most active users.
-Members of the VIP program have access to exclusive features of the app: creating secret answers, a personal progress bar that shows weekly statistics in the app.
+Members of the VIP program had access to exclusive features of the app: creating secret answers, a personal progress bar that showed weekly statistics in the app.
 In 2021, private chats were added to these functions.